endlessparadigm/Predicting-Work-Efficiency/README.md

 [Front view graphic]

-> Where we get complicated is when we try to understand that some applications may not need every component or section to be completed on its' behalf, hence a top view of our pipelines.
+> Where we get complicated is when we try to understand that some applications may not need every component or section to be completed on its' own behalf, hence a top view of our pipelines.

 [Top view]